 For some who find themselves in a relative place of privilege, there is a strong desire to give back.
 Facilitate this in a way that helps your business by starting a campaign around “paying it forward.”
 Specifically, you could encourage people to purchase a pint or two for folks on the front lines to enjoy when things return to normalcy and on-site consumption is permitted once again.
 If you have the means, you could partner with a non-profit or healthcare organization in your area to donate some of your proceeds — but it’s understandable if that’s not in your budget right now.

 Setting discounts to get purchases quickly (e.g. 10% off crowlers on Mondays, etc.) is a short-term strategy, but ensuring repeat business should be your main goal right now.
-If you have an exclusive membership program, think up extra incentives you could offer to encourage purchases now and later.
+If you have an exclusive membership or club program, think up extra incentives you could offer to encourage purchases now and later.
 Invite customers to join by offering a free pint (or bottle) when your retail location reopens, early access to exclusive releases, or extra rewards points on online purchase.
 If you don’t want to manage a rewards program, consider a subscription option.
 Make it exciting by having customers tell you the styles they like and surprising them with 2 or 3 different options on their doorstep each week.